Tsongas Center - UMass Lowell River Hawks

 Neighborhood 3

 Lowell is a working-class city.
 The Tsongas Center is located on the edge of downtown, with not a lot in the immediate vicinity to attract out-of-town fans.
-Visitors to the city may be interested in exploring the Lowell National Historic Park, which has preserved several old textile mills to tell the story of the industrial revolution.
+Visitors to the city may be interested in exploring the Lowell National Historic Park, which has preserved several old textile mills to tell the story of the Industrial Revolution.
 On the grounds of the park is a memorial to native son Jack Kerouac, who was one of the icons of the “Beat Generation.”

 Most out-of-towners will likely make their way to nearby Boston, 25 miles to the southeast, but for those looking to stay in town, most lodging options are located out by Interstate 495.
-There are many excellent smaller restaurants scattered throughout Lowell.
-If looking for a place within walking distance of the Tsongas Center, check out El Jefe Taco Bar.
+There isn’t much in the immediate vicinity of the Tsongas Center, but Cobblestone’s, located a couple of blocks away, is a Lowell institution.
+Also nearby is the Worthen House Café, which was supposedly frequented by Edgar Allen Poe while he was writing “The Raven.”

 Fans 5